sendyhalim/lezeh/readme.md

 lezeh deployment merge-feature-branches \
   {task_number} {task_number} {task_number} ... \

-  # Set number of concurrency limit when merging feature branchs.
+  # Set number of concurrency limit when merging feature branches.
 Defaults to 1, meaning it will
-  # merge feature branches per repository sequentially.
+  # sequentially merge feature branches per repository.
 If you set it to N then it will run in
   # parallel at most N repositories at a time.
 At the repository level, merging should be sequential
   # otherwise it'll race with other pull requests.
   --concurrency-limit=1